LEARN to Master Camera Manual Mode

 I recommend using Live View for Manual focus.
 Zoom in the scene to 100 per cent and focus manually on the subject by rotating the focusing ring.
 In this way, you can ensure that the perfect focus achieved.

-Once you get the correct exposure then you can even recompose the shot with the same subject.
+Once you get the correct exposure, you can even recompose the shot with the same subject.

 Imagine you are photographing a bird in flight with the sky as the background.
-If you are shooting in Shutter priority mode, you would have set the shutter to 1/1000 of a second to freeze the action.
+If you shoot in Shutter priority mode, you will have set the shutter to 1/1000 of a second to freeze the action.

-The camera would give you the Aperture and ISO values based on the exposure.
-You would have set the exposure to 1 since you are photographing a dark subject against a bright background with the Evaluative metering mode.
+The camera will give you the Aperture and ISO values based on the exposure.
+You will have set the exposure to 1 since you are photographing a dark subject against a bright background with the Evaluative metering mode.

 Since the bird is in flight there is a chance that the background may change to dark.
 You will have to adjust exposure slider again to get the correct exposure.